 DR KEITH WHEELER / SCIENCE PHOTO LIBRARY DR KEITH WHEELER / SCIENCE PHOTO LIBRARY

 Plant breathing pore.
-Light micrograph of a transverse section through a young woody stem from a lime tree (Tilia europaeus), showing a young breathing pore (lenticel) at centre left.
-The outside tissue of the stem is made of cork (dark-brown) which is composed of dead cells.
-The cork prevents the ingress of pathogens, loss of water and insulates the stem against fire damage.
-To allow gas into the stem for respiration, a lenticel is formed in the cork layer.
-This will eventually form a powdery cork tissue that allows gases into the stem.
-Magnification: x100 when printed at 10 centimetres wide.
+Light micrograph of a transverse section through a young woody stem from a lime tree (Tilia europaeus), showing a young breathing pore (lenticel) at centre.
+The outside tissue of the stem is made of cork (dark green and brown), composed of dead cells.
+The cork prevents water loss, pathogens entering the stem, and insulates the stem against fire damage.
+To allow gas into the stem for respiration, a lenticel is formed in the cork layer, eventually forming a powdery cork tissue that allows gases into the stem.
+Magnification: x230 when printed 10 centimetres wide.